Kakepuku: Geology

+Kakepuku (449 m asl) is a basaltic dome volcano located at the eastern edge of the Alexandra Volcanic Group, a Plio-Pleistocene volcanic field stretching from Waikeria to the Whāingaroa-Karioi area.
+Alongside Te Kawa, the Kakepuku dome was constructed during two distinct stages of eruptions at 2.7 and 2.3 million years ago, with most of the dome apparently constructed during the initial eruptive phase.
+Most of the volcano is composed of ankaramite basalt, a rare type of lava with megacrysts of clinopyroxene that is also found on Karioi, Mount Pirongia and Te Kawa.
+The steep dome structure of Kakepuku is the result of the high viscosity of its ankaramite lava.
+The chemical composition of Kakepuku's lavas indicate an origin from the subducted Pacific slab.
+Aeromagnetic survey data indicates that numerous other small volcanoes lie buried beneath river sediment to the west and southwest of Kakepuku.

 Walking track

 DOC says, "From the car park there is a new walking track to the summit.
 This incorporates the mountain biking track for part of the way.
 This track is an old farm road and is of an even gradient.
 The bottom 3/4 of this track is also able to be used by mountain bikers.
 Once at the top continue along a ridge through a fine remnant of original forest in the ancient crater and finally onto the summit itself (449 m, marked with a trig)."

 Conservation

 Kakepuku Mountain Conservation Project covers 198 ha including Kakepuku Mountain Historic Reserve (administered by DOC), adjacent Waipa District Council reserve and private land.
 The project was established in 1995 out of concern for the health of native bush on Kakepuku Maunga.
 The aim has been to reduce possum, rat and goat populations to levels where minimal impact on forest and native birds would occur.
 30 North Island robins were reintroduced in 1999 and later the New Zealand falcon, weedy portions on the fringe of the mountain were replanted with native plants and tūī and kererū are also present.
 Plants in the reserve include tawa, rewarewa, kohekohe, mangeao and pukatea.
 Kakepuku also has filmy fern and king fern.
 Gold-striped gecko and Auckland green gecko are also on the mountain.